The physical origin of positive metallicity radial gradients in high-redshift galaxies: insights from the FIRE-2 cosmological hydrodynamic simulations: Results

 \subsection{Metallicity gradient versus redshift}

-In Fig.~\ref{fig:gala_alphatoz}, the metallicity gradients of our simulated galaxies at $z \sim 0.44-3$ are represented as gray points, while the red line indicates the average for each redshift bin.
-Our analysis suggests that the majority of the gradients fall within the range from -0.08 to 0.04.
-The consistent trend in galaxies reveals the diversity of metallicity gradients during evolution, from positive to flat to strong negative gradients, demonstrating the sensitivity of these metals to various feedback mechanisms within the galaxy.
+In Fig.~\ref{fig:gala_alphatoz}, the metallicity gradients of our simulated galaxies at $z \sim 0.44-3$ are represented as gray region, while the red line indicates the average for each redshift bin.
+The majority of the gradients for our galaxies fall within the range from -0.08 to 0.04.
+The FIRE-2 galaxies exhibit consistency with the results from the FIRE galaxies \citep{Ma2017} and are similar to those presented by MaGICC (enhanced feedback in \citep{Gibson2013}).
+Compared to observational results \citep{Simons2021, Wang2017, Wang2019, Wang2020, Wang2022}, FIRE-2's is noticeably lower at same redshifts, partly due to the generally larger mass of our galaxies, which leads to similar evolution.
+Nevertheless, FIRE-2 still shows roughly similar results to observations within the 1-sigma range.
+All results ultimately converge between -0.05 and -0.1, suggesting that galaxies evolving into thin disks should have metallicity gradients within this range.